 Do you want to have better, more fulfilling relationships?

 Relationships, including both romantic relationships and platonic friendships, aren’t always easy.
-Cultivating healthy, happy relationships takes time and effort, but it’s worth the investment.
+Cultivating relationships takes time and effort, but it’s worth the investment.

-There are many things you can do to make your relationships stronger and last longer.
-In this article, we’ll give you 9 tips for cultivating positive, healthy relationships that last.
+You can do many things to make your relationships stronger.
+This article will give you 9 tips for cultivating positive, healthy relationships that last.

 We all need friends and people who care about us.
 We need people who will listen when we’re upset or sad.
 We need people who can help us through tough times.
 And we need people who are there to celebrate with us in good times too.